FNNDSC/mi2b2/README.md

 Please take a look at the [viewerjs.Viewer's wiki](https://github.com/FNNDSC/viewerjs/wiki) to learn how to interact with the embedded VObj through peripheral device controls.

-A live deployed version of the web application is running here: <http://fnndsc.github.io/mi2b2/>
+A stable version of the web application is available here: <http://mi2b2.babymri.org>.

+A dev version the web application is available here: <http://fnndsc.github.io/mi2b2/>.

+Note that in some cases both of these versions might be identical; however the dev version will typically change first before that is rolled out to stable.

 ## Build
 This project uses grunt.